tangerineArc/campus-roots/code-style-guide.md

 - Keep the repository clean and organized.
 - Always use `camelCase` for variable names.
 - The variable names should be descriptive about their purpose.
-- Variables storing hard-coded special values which will never change and whose values are always known should named using `SCREAMING_SNAKE_CASE`;
+- Variables storing hard-coded special values which will never change and whose values are always known should be named using `SCREAMING_SNAKE_CASE`;
 - Always use `const` for declaring variables whenever possible.
 Never use `var`.
 - ALWAYS use `prettier` to format your code before committing.
 You can enable format-on-save in VSCode so that you don't have to worry about manually formatting your code.
 - The names of routes should always be in `kebab-case` and should not contain capital letters.